• Skip to main content

 Spaghetti bolognese in large shallow white dish with fork and grated cheese in small dish in background.

 This turkey bolognese is a speedy dinner idea the whole family will enjoy.
-It is low in fat but has a deliciously rich flavour and comes together in under 30 minutes!
+It is low in fat, has a deliciously rich flavour, requires minimal preparation and comes together in as little as 30 minutes!

 Top down view of turkey bolognese sauce with spaghetti and fork in large white shallow dish, with grated cheese in small dish and white lid in background.

-Even though turkey does not have rich flavour of beef or pork this dish is anything but bland thanks to the simple, but carefully selected combination of ingredients.
+Even though turkey does not have the rich flavour of beef or pork bolognese with turkey is anything but bland thanks to the simple, but carefully selected combination of ingredients.

 Side view of turkey spaghetti sauce in white bowl with fork, grated cheese in brown dish with spoon, white pan with lid and stripy blue cloth in background.

-• Tomatoes: I used a combination of canned tomatoes, tomato paste and sun dried tomatoes to ensure my tomato sauce was rich and full of flavour.
+I used a combination of canned tomatoes, tomato puree and sun-dried tomatoes to ensure my tomato sauce was rich and full of flavour.
 If the sauce is too thick add a splash of water from cooking the pasta.

 Spaghetti bolognese in large white shallow dish with grated cheese in small dish and rack at the top